SchoolOfCode/final-project_back-end-five-guys/README.md

 ---

-Our app Medi-Check aims to reduce this by giving autonomy back to the doctor when prescribing medications as our app will check accordingly with patients other meds if the is an interaction and will highlight high severity interactions via an alert.
+Our app Medi-Check, aims to reduce this by giving autonomy back to the doctor when prescribing medications.
+The app will check against the patients medication for interactions and will highlight high severity interactions via an alert.
+The doctor also has access to the data from the patient's side of the application to enhance the medical records.

+The patient side of Medi-Check offers useful functionality to aid in reducing unwanted drug interactions.
+This includes:

-It also allows the patient to view their medical history in one location and even allows the patient to enter "OTC" (over the counter) medications to check against their current meds to see if their is a high severity interaction.
+- Allowing patients to view their medical history in one location, along with the interactions between them.
+- Check"OTC" (over the counter) medications against their current medication to see if there is a high severity interaction.
+- Keep a diary of how they are feeling on their medication, to help highlight any unwanted effects.
+- Track if they need to renew any medication
+- Track if they need to renew their NHS Prescription Prepayment Certificates
+- Record if they have any allergic reactions to their medication

 ## Back End Tech Stack